-WW2 Memorial complex in Kiev
+WW2 Memorial complex in KYIV

-KIEV IN HISTORIOGRAPHY OF THE SECOND WORLD WAR
+KYIV IN HISTORIOGRAPHY OF THE SECOND WORLD WAR

 This was determined by decades, that ‘Western readers’ generally find a little sense in multiple geographical names correlated anyhow with the ‘Barbarossa’ plan and the War on the East.
 The battle for Stalingrad has become an infamously known historical symbol in military history.
-Yet, one and a half year before field marshal von Paulus had to prove own identity to the stunned Soviet officers within the bunker and four months before the panzer commands had to make fire under the bellies of the tanks near Moscow, Kiev, the capital of the Soviet Ukraine, had gained a few reasons to be mentioned with ‘the most’ comparative degree.
+Yet, one and a half year before field marshal von Paulus had to prove own identity to the stunned Soviet officers within the bunker and four months before the panzer commands had to make fire under the bellies of the tanks near Moscow, Kyiv, the capital of Soviet Ukraine, had gained a few reasons to be mentioned with ‘the most’ comparative degree.

 I would like to additionally provide my English-speaking readers with a few tips on the abbreviations and namings, which could be useful: